 This page/post may contain affiliate links.
 As an Amazon Associate, as well as an affiliate of other programs, this means if you purchase something using these links, I will receive a commission on qualifying purchases at no cost to you!
 For more detailed information, please visit our Affiliate Disclaimer page

-In this audio broadcast, we will be covering the element of the Christian or Messianic Passover Seder called the Afikomen and answer the question “What is the Afikomen and how is it used in the Jewish celebration of Passover?
+In this post, we will be covering the element of Passover Seder called the Afikomen and answer the question “What is the Afikomen and how is it used in the Jewish celebration of Passover?

 What is the Afikomen?

 Afikomen means “that which comes after” because, although it is prepared early on in the Seder, it is an element partaken of later on.